€1,225 per person sharing

 - 4 packed lunches

-- 3 days guided walks through Ireland’s most picturesque landscapes, the Wicklow Way, St. Kevin’s Pilgrims Way, the Coast Walk and more
+- 3 days guided walks through Ireland’s most picturesque landscapes, the Wicklow Way, St. Kevin’s Pilgrims Way, the Sugar Loaf Way and the Wicklow Coast Walk, Bray to Wicklow Town

-- We provide trips to most popular pubs and restaurants in the evenings
+- We also provide trips to most popular pubs and restaurants in the evenings

 - Your return to Dublin City or Airport